Guidelines

 1.4.
 Publication history

-This Guideline was first published in 2021.
+These Guidelines were first published in 2021.
 Additional information can be found in the general Methodology section of this print, and online at the EAU website: http://www.uroweb.org/guidelines/.
 A list of associations endorsing the EAU Guidelines can also be viewed online at the above address.

 1.5.
-Summary of Changes
+Summary of changes